 “It is a fantastic chance to see all the kids faces, amazed or confused at first but by the end, so proud and surprised by themselves!
 I think everyone should have the chance to be introduced to the manipulation of manual tools and a wide array of materials and techniques.
 I believe that creativity is limitless when you imagine something, and at the same time, you know of how to realize it.
 No matter the challenges, no matter how crazy it might seem, my first goal is to bring more colours to life through my art.”

 Edmonton based artist, Ritchie Velthuis, has been a practicing his craft for most of his life.
 This commitment was rewarded with the distinct honour of designing a Homeless Memorial for Edmonton in 2011 and he is currently working on his first larger than life bronze sculpture.

-The last 30 years have been devoted to exploring sculpture in various mediums including clay, resin, stone, cement, ice, and snow.
+The last 30 years have been devoted to exploring sculpture in various mediums including mixed media, clay, resin, stone, cement, ice, and snow.